MianUsamaIjaz/MianUsamaIjaz/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🌱 I'm a third year Computer Science student at Memorial University.
+- 🌱 I'm a fourth year Computer Science student at Memorial University.
 - 🌱 I'm currently learning Full-Stack Web Development, Data Science, and Machine Learning.
 - 🌱 I'm currently working as a Software Developer (Co-op) Intern at Breton Group.
 - 📫 Reach out to me at [LinkedIn](https://www.linkedin.com/in/mianusamaijaz/) or muijaz@mun.ca